Fieldstone house; contained bulls eye glass

-We know that this house was built before 1828 as it is mentioned in a contract signed by between Benj.
+We know that this house was built before 1828 as it is mentioned in a contract signed by Benj.
 Downes and his builder David Sherman when his house at 49 Red Spring Rd was about to be built in Dec.1828. "and the plan of the house to be similar to the one lately built by Wm.
-B. Abbot, and to be finished as well in every respect as his is," The term "lately built" suggests with in a few years and as the houses at 51 & 53 Red Spring were built about 1820 we place this house in the same period.
+B. Abbot, and to be finished as well in every respect as his is," The term "lately built" suggests within a year or two and as the houses at 51 & 53 Red Spring were built about 1820 - 1823, we place this house in the same period.

 William B. Abbot died on May 19, 1840 at age 48.
 It appears Lucinda and some of her surviving children move to Newton, MA as both Lucinda (d.
 Aug.
 25,1861) and daughter Charlotte M. (d.
 Jan 16,1894) died in Newton.
 Son Edward is mentioned in the Townsman on Apr.
 9, 1895.
 (Part of an extract from the "Cleveland Leader" printed in the AT) - "Captain Edward A. Abbott, who will assume the control of the Police Department as its director, was born in Andover, Mass, Sept.
 10, 1837...Capt.
 Abbott will be recalled as a son to Capt.
 Wm.
 Abbott who built and occupied for many years the stone house in Abbott Village"

 The house was sold however before William Abbott's death, as Charles Howarth takes a mortgage out for $800, through Lucinda's father, John Flint, for the stone house property in Aug.1834.